 So, you’ve just picked up your first guitar, and you’re eager to learn.
-A quick Google search will point you in the direction of thousands of online resources.
+A quick Google search will point you in the direction of thousands of online guitar and tab resources.
 Throughout your research, you soon see the same thing coming up over and over again: guitar tabs.
 Effectively, this is a style of written music that faciliates learning how to play the guitar and much popular guitar music.
 The ‘tabs’ represent the strings and frets on your guitar, basically showing you where to place your fingers to produce different notes.
 Alternatively, you have traditional sheet music to learn from – but which is better?

 More specifically, are tabs a good way of learning the guitar?
 Here are some thoughts on the matter: